-Scenario SR3 is based on nuclear power production continuing with the deployment of EPRTM reactors only.
+Scenario SR3 is based on continued nuclear power production with the deployment of EPRTM reactors only.

-- The key assumptions made for this scenario are: - nuclear power production will be continued; - reactors in the current nuclear power plant fleet will have an operating life of between 50 and 60 years; - reactors in the current nuclear power plant fleet will be gradually replaced with EPR[TM] reactors alone, which could eventually make up the entire future fleet; - only spent ENU fuel will be reprocessed, with spent MOX and ERU fuel not being reprocessed.
-By extension, this assumes that: - $\ensuremath{\,\bullet\,}$ there will be fuel reprocessing plants available to perform these operations, - materials separated during ENU fuel reprocessing will be recycled in current PWR reactors and EPRTM reactors (mono-recycling).
+The key assumptions made for this scenario are:

-▶ ESTIMATE OF QUANTITIES OF RADIOACTIVE WASTE AND RADIOACTIVE MATERIALS THAT MAY BE RECLASSIFIED AS WASTE AT THE END OF FACILITY LIFE
+- the continuation of nuclear power production; - an operating life of between 50 and 60 years for the reactors in the current nuclear power plant fleet; - the gradual replacement of the reactors in the current nuclear power plant fleet with EPRTM reactors only, which could eventually make up the entire future fleet; - the reprocessing of spent ENU fuel only, with spent MOX and ERU fuel not being reprocessed.
+By convention, this assumes that: - there are fuel reprocessing plants available to perform these operations, - materials separated during ENU fuel reprocessing are recycled in current PWR reactors and EPRTM reactors (mono-recycling). - ESTIMATE OF QUANTITIES OF RADIOACTIVE WASTE AND RADIOACTIVE MATERIALS THAT MAY BE RECLASSIFIED AS WASTE AT THE END OF FACILITY LIFE

-Radioactive waste at the end o f facility life, in m3 HLW 9,400 ILW-LL 70,000 LLW-LL 190,000 LILW-SL 2,000,000 VLLW 2,300,000 Radioactive materials that may v be reclassified as waste at the end of facility life, in tHM Mined natural uranium, in all its physicochemical forms - Natural uranium Enriched natural uranium, in all its physicochemical forms - Depleted uranium, in all its physicochemical forms 1 470,000 Uranium from spent fuel reprocessing Uranium from the reprocessing of spent fuel, in all its physicochemical forms - Uranium oxide fuel from nuclear power reactors (ENU, ERU) Spent fuel 3,700 Uranium and plutonium mixed oxide fuel from nuclear power Spent fuel 5,400 reactors (MOX, FNR) Non-irradiated fuel scrap 290 Research reactor fuel Other spent civil fuel 5 Non-irradiated separated plutoniu ım, in all its physicochemical forms - Other materials 70
+Radioactive waste at the end o f facility life, in m3 HLW 9,400 ILW-LL 70,000 LLW-LL 190,000 LILW-SL 2,000,000 VLLW 2,300,000 Radioactive materials that may y be reclassified as waste at the end of facility life, in tHM Mined natural uranium, in all its physico-chemical forms - Natural uranium Enriched natural uranium, in all its physico-chemical forms - Depleted uranium, in all its physico-chemical forms 1 470,000 Uranium from spent fuel reprocessing Uranium from the reprocessing of spent fuel, in all its physicochemical forms - Uranium oxide fuel from nuclear power reactors (ENU, ERU) Spent fuel 3,700 Uranium and plutonium Spent fuel 5,400 mixed oxide fuel from nuclear power reactors (MOX, FNR) Non-irradiated fuel scrap 290 Research reactor fuel Other civil spent fuel 5 Non-irradiated separated plutonic um, in all its physico-chemical forms - Other materials 70